Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 URL Context and Escaping
 ========================

 URLs require multiple types of escaping.
-This typically involves both URL-escaping, in addition to either HTML-escaping or JavaScript-escaping.
+This typically involves URL-escaping in addition to either HTML-escaping or JavaScript-escaping.

 There are many special characters that are meaningful in a URL.
-For example, both `&` and `=` are used to designate parts of the query string.
-If data is being provided as a query parameter, and it may contain special characters, it must be fully URL-escaped.
-This is especially true with user provided data which could contain any character.
-Using the JavaScript URL-escaping functions as an example, you would use the ``encodeURIComponent`` function on the data which will URL-escape all special characters.
+For example, both ``&`` and ``=`` are used to designate parts of the query string.
+If data is being provided as a query parameter, and it might contain special characters, it must be fully URL-escaped.
+This is especially true with user provided data, which can contain any character.
+Using the JavaScript URL- escaping functions as an example, you would use the ``encodeURIComponent`` function on the data which will URL-escape all special characters.
 Here is an example.

 .. code-block:: javascript